Zane-Gilfillan/ReadMe-Generator/README.md

 # ReadMe-Generator
-I simple NodeJS app to build readme.md files
+A simple NodeJS app to build readme.md files